Connecting Microsoft Access to Apache Tomcat

 2. In the Administration section, click Tomcat Administration.

-3. Type the user name and password for the admin user, and then click Login.
+3. Enter the user name and password for the admin user, and then click Login.

 4. In the left pane of the Administration web app, under Resources, click Data Sources.